Analyze and think critically about environmental issues

 Environmental Science

-The Bachelor of Science in Environmental Science targets students who are fascinated by the science behind environmental problems.
-The curriculum combines lower-level coursework in the natural and physical sciences with quantitative, field, and upper-level science courses that help students understand the context of environmental problems and their potential solutions.
+The Bachelor of Science in Environmental Science targets students who are fascinated by the science behind the environment and environmental problems.
+The curriculum, rooted in ecology, combines lower-level coursework in the natural and physical sciences with quantitative, field, and upper-level science courses that help students understand the context of environmental problems and their potential solutions.

 Major Requirements (59 Credits)